Mash Up, by Joe Klingler (REVIEW) — Shenanigans in Silicon Valley

-An increasingly big part of being alive today is staying “connected”, with options ranging from a boatload of all-encompassing social media platforms, to the narrower job and industry-specific networking sites.
-Unless you’re a troglodyte or are just doing your damnedest to stay “off the grid”, though, it’s almost impossible to avoid being lured in by at least some of them.
+Unless you’re a troglodyte or just doing your damnedest to stay “off the grid”, it’s almost impossible to avoid being online at least some portion of most days.

 It seems innocent enough, doesn’t it?
-If Site A notices that you repeatedly visit to look at sneakers, you’re likely to receive notifications about new models of sneakers, and when something you’ve looked at previously goes on sale or comes back in stock.
-Such things can benefit you, sort of like having your own personal shopper (for free!), in this instance.
+If Site A notices that you repeatedly visit to look at sneakers, you’re absolutely going to be deluged by notifications about other sneakers, and when something you’ve looked at previously goes on sale or comes back in stock.

 _______________________________